List of Futurama characters: Overview

-Primary characters
+Main characters

 Philip J. Fry

-Philip J. Fry, primarily known by his surname Fry, is the main protagonist of the series.
+Philip J. Fry (voiced by Billy West), primarily known by his surname Fry, is the main protagonist of the series.
 He is a 20th-century pizza delivery boy in New York City who, after getting dumped by his girlfriend and being stuck in a dead-end job, is cryogenically frozen on December 31, 1999, waking up 1000 years later just before the year 3000.
-After meeting Bender and Leela, the trio find employment at the Planet Express delivery company, owned by Fry's distant descendant Professor Farnsworth.
+After meeting Leela and Bender, the trio find employment at the Planet Express delivery company, owned by Fry's distant descendant Professor Farnsworth.
 Ironically, Fry becomes the delivery boy for Planet Express after rejecting his predetermined job of being a delivery boy upon waking up in the future.
 Fry is a goofy, dim-witted, slovenly but well-meaning individual.
 The series follows his transition from the 20th century to the 31st century.

-Fry is voiced by Billy West, who uses an impression of his own voice at age 25 to create Fry's voice.
+Billy West used an impression of his own voice at age 25 to create Fry's voice.

 Turanga Leela

-Leela (full name Turanga Leela) is the female lead of the series.
+Turanga Leela (voiced by Katey Sagal) is the female lead of the series.
 She is a one-eyed mutant who Fry meets after waking up 1000 years in the future.
 Originally working as a career assignment officer for cryo-preserved people waking up in the future, Leela quits her job after meeting Fry, joining him and Bender at Planet Express where she becomes the delivery ship's captain.
 She is one of the few characters in the cast to routinely display competence and the ability to command, and routinely saves the rest of the cast from disaster, but suffers extreme self-doubt because she has only one eye and grew up as a bullied orphan.
 She first believes herself an alien but later is revealed to be a mutant.
 Leela is also an environmentalist.
 The series also follows the relationship between Fry and Leela, as they start off as friends but later develop feelings for one another.
-Leela is voiced by Katey Sagal.

 Bender Bending Rodríguez

-Bender Bending Rodríguez (designated in-universe as Bending Unit 22, unit number 1,729, serial number 2716057) is a humanoid industrial robot who rounds out the main trio of characters.
+Bender Bending Rodríguez (voiced by John DiMaggio), designated in-universe as Bending Unit 22, unit number 1,729, serial number 2716057, is a humanoid industrial robot who rounds out the main trio of characters.
 He fulfills a comic, antihero-type role in Futurama and is described by fellow character Leela as an "alcoholic, whore-mongering, chain-smoking gambler".
 Fry meets Bender at a suicide booth (which Fry mistakes for a telephone booth) after exploring the city following his escape from the cryogenics facility he was frozen at.
 After Fry gives Bender a reason to keep living, the two are caught by Leela, who joins them in going to Planet Express.
 Bender fulfills a variety of odd jobs at the company, including the head chef, and is also Fry's best friend and roommate.
-He is voiced by John DiMaggio.